DhanashriDagade/Feb_2025_DAC/README.md

-#🚀 CDAC DAC - Feb 2025 💻
+# 🚀 CDAC DAC - Feb 2025 💻

-This repository is a digital notebook of my journey through C-DAC's Diploma in Advanced Computing (DAC) program, February 2025 batch.
-Think of it as a collection of experiments, notes, and projects that showcase the skills I'm building.
+## 📌 Overview
+This repository contains assignments and projects completed as part of the **PG-DAC (Post Graduate Diploma in Advanced Computing)** at **CDAC Mumbai**.
+The assignments cover a range of topics, including programming, data structures, databases, web development, and advanced computing concepts.